Dedicated to Tom Booth of Long Branch (1951-2019).

 Shipwreck of the “Hannah” from Norway, 1879.

-Long Branch Post Office on Third Avenue, 1920s.
+US Post Office – Long Branch on Third Avenue, 1920s.
 Opened in 1914, the building was named the “Pat King Postal Building” in 2002, in honor of the city police sergeant killed in the line of duty in 1997.

 Long Branch Poultry Farm on Branchport Avenue, 1960s.
-The city “chicken farm” was started by German immigrants Hermann and Anne Reimann in 1940.
+The city “chicken farm” was started by German immigrants Hermann and Anne Reimann in 1938.
+By 1951, the farrm was selling 30,000 chicken a year.

 Courtroom in Garfield-Grant building, 1985.